Encode-guidelines/guidelines/CONTRIBUTING.md

 https://github.com/Encode-guidelines/guidelines/blob/gh-pages/docs/biblio.md

-Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#format)
+Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 above.

 ### Intro & Terminology
 The site is completed by:

-- an **introduction** about:
+- an **Introduction** about:

  - the Encode project